A woman walked into a Houston megachurch with a child and began shooting. Here’s what we know | KRDO

 Witness describes ‘erratic’ sound of shots and screaming

-The shooting unfolded while the church was “in between services” and preparing to go into a Spanish service, Osteen, the pastor, said in Sunday’s news conference.
+With a background in television production, Osteen took over his father’s church in 1999 and built a huge following.
+His services draw 45,000 attendees to the church weekly, in addition to people around the nation who tune in for online and television sermons, according to his website.

-“We’re devastated,” he said.
+“We’re devastated,” Osteen said.
 “We’ve been here 65 years and to have somebody shooting at your church…”

-Osteen later added, “I can only imagine if it would have happened during the 11 o’clock service.”

-A woman who was inside the church at the time of the shooting told CNN affiliate KHOU Osteen was greeting everybody after the end of the service and she was among the last people to meet him.
+A woman who was inside the church at the time of the shooting told CNN affiliate KHOU Osteen was greeting people after the end of the service and she was among the last to meet him.

 “It almost sounded like folding tables were being dismantled and dropped to the floor,” she said.
 “But they were erratic.”